linzmacd/Final_Project/technologies.md

 ## Dashboard

-We will create an interactive dashboard with JavaScript, containing embedded visualizations from Tableau and hosted on GitHub.
+JavaScript will be used to create an interactive dashboard containing embedded visualizations from Tableau and hosted on GitHub.